yapshinn/moe-kuochuansec/_student-development-programmes/Character and Citizenship/CYBER WELLNESS (CW).md

 <img src="/images/The%20Kuo%20Chuan%20Experience/Student%20Development%20Programmes/Cyber%20Wellness%201.png" style="width:55%">

-<p align="justify">The three principles, **‘Respect for Self and Others’, ‘Safe and Responsible Use’** and **‘Positive Peer Influence’** when adhered to will anchor a child’s well-being in cyberspace as he will then be able to make careful and well-considered decisions. </p>
+The three principles, **‘Respect for Self and Others’, ‘Safe and Responsible Use’** and **‘Positive Peer Influence’** when adhered to will anchor a child’s well-being in cyberspace as he will then be able to make careful and well-considered decisions.

 <p align="justify">The framework also features a 3-step process to explore Cyber issues:   </p>